Unboxed-Software/solana-course/content/hello-world-program.md

 # Demo

 We're going to build a "Hello, World!" program using Solana Playground.
 Solana Playground is a tool that allows you to write and deploy Solana programs from the browser.
 Click [here](https://beta.solpg.io/) to open Solana Playground.
-Next, delete everything in the default `lib.rs` file and create a Playground wallet.
+Next, go ahead and delete everything in the default `lib.rs` file and create a Playground wallet.

 ![Gif Solana Playground Create Wallet](../assets/hello-world-create-wallet.gif)